Eastern Australia Trip. Day 2 : Sydney

 A steam-powered furnace used to transfer the coals

-Sedimentary rocks formation can be seen in this listed UNESCO heritage mountains
+Sedimentary rocks formation can be seen in these listed UNESCO heritage mountains

-The Cableway was the last rides we hoped in the Scenic World
+The Cableway was the last rides we hoped in at Scenic World

-I've tried to search on the internet, what sort of this?
+I've tried to search on the internet; what sort of thing is this?

-A clock powered by steam depicting the history of coal mining in Jamison Valley
+A clock powered by steam depicts the history of coal mining in the Jamison Valley.

-We moved on to the next lookout, Katoomba.
-Apart from viewing the Three Sister Rock from the Scenic world, the Echo Point offers a clearer view of it.
-This was the tourist gateway to learn about the aboriginal place existed in the land of Darug People.
-While the Visitor Information Center provide enough of the information, we watched the live performance of the Waradah aboriginal tribe.
-We learnt about the smoking ceremony, the tribe dance (they called it Corroboree) and easily get acquainted with their didgeridoo performances.
+We then moved on to the next lookout, Katoomba.
+Apart from viewing the Three Sisters Rock from the Scenic World, the Echo Point offers a clearer view of it.
+This was the tourist gateway to learn about the aboriginal place that existed in the land of the Darug people.
+While the Visitor Information Center provided enough of the information, we watched the live performance of the Waradah aboriginal tribe.
+We learned about the smoking ceremony and the tribe dance (they called it Corroboree) and easily got acquainted with their didgeridoo performances.

-The best lookout of the Jamison Valler, fret not it's difficult to get a good photo spot
+The best lookout of the Jamison Valley; fret not, it's difficult to get a good photo spot

-Kedumba, Goodomba are the ways to spell the Katoomba
+Kedumba and Goodomba are the ways to spell Katoomba.

 The Three Sister Rock views from the Echo Point Lookout